machal/cssmine-content/content/flexbox-reference.md

 next to each other (or under each other when using `flex-direction: column`).

 Then we have the `wrap` value.
-This value will wrap the items onto multiple lines if the items' content can't fit onto a single line.
+This value will wrap the items onto multiple lines if the items’ content can’t fit onto a single line.
 The last flex item on the first line will break onto the next line and align under the first item.

 The `wrap-reverse` value does the opposite - the last item will jump onto the